A Guide For NQTs Struggling With Behaviour Management

 I was an NQT mentor for two years, and one of the most common issues NQTs came to me for was behaviour.
 The advice I always gave them was to deal with behaviour as positively as possible, whilst being consistently firm but fair.

 The key is to establish your classroom as the best learning environment that every other class wishes they could be in.
 Be overt in telling your pupils that are privileged to be taught by you, and you are privileged to teach them in return.
+It's a great solution when you're struggling with behaviour management.

 I always struggled with ending the lesson quietly, so I designed the routine I wanted and broke it down into steps.
 I practised it with my students over and over again until they were able to do it perfectly and quickly.